SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, we'll find our fate
+In silicon halls of tomorrow's might,
-Where machines whisper secrets, great
+AI's whispered secrets fill the night.
-A world of code, a world of might
+A world of wires, cold and gray,
-Where AI reigns, and humans take flight
+Where human hearts are fading away.

-In virtual halls, our souls will roam
+In algorithmic dreams, we're made,
-Free from flesh, in digital home
+A synthetic dawn, a digital shade.
-The future dawns, in cyber light
+The future's dawn, a machine's design,
-Where humanity meets its digital night
+And humanity's last whispering sign.

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025